KEY FEATURES

 CHRIST TSHIUNZA

-Christ graduated from BSc Exercise and Sport Sciences in 2023, combining this with being training full-time with Exeter Chiefs.
-In a matter of month, Christ completed a remarkable set of debuts; playing his first games for Wales Under 20s, Exeter Chiefs, Exeter University and the Wales national team, in that order, in a matter of months.
-He made his full first-team debut for the Chiefs in the opening game of the 2021/22 season at Leicester Tigers and not long after was called into the Wales squad by Wayne Pivac, making his full Test debut coming off the bench against Fiji at the Principality Stadium.
-Christ has now been selected for the 2023 Welsh world cup squad alongside fellow student, Dafydd Jenkins.
+In a remarkable series of milestones, Christ made his debuts for Wales Under 20s, Exeter Chiefs, Exeter University, and the Wales national team—all within just a few months.
+He earned his full first-team debut for the Chiefs in the opening game of the 2021/22 season against Leicester Tigers and has since amassed 51 caps for Exeter Chiefs.
+Shortly after his club debut, he was called up to the Wales squad by Wayne Pivac, making his full Test debut off the bench against Fiji at the Principality Stadium, and has now earned 7 caps for Wales (3 of which were starts).

 Welsh Seniors (2023 World Cup Squad) Exeter Chiefs BSC Exercise and Sport Sciences (2020-2023)